 The AMIS Secretariat

-The Secretariat is formed by the following international organizations and entities: FAO, IFPRI, IFAD, OECD, UNCTAD, the UN High Level Task Force (UN-HLTF), the World Bank, WFP, and WTO.
+The Secretariat is formed by the following international organizations and entities: FAO, IFPRI, IFAD, IGC, OECD, UNCTAD, the UN High Level Task Force (UN-HLTF), the World Bank, WFP, and WTO.
 Contributions from the International Organizations to the fulfilment of the functions of the Secretariat reflect those organizations’ comparative advantage and expertise.
 The Secretariat, housed in FAO headquarters in Rome, supports all functions of the Forum and the Information Group of AMIS.
 It is governed by a Steering Committee that unites representatives from each of the ten member organizations.

 Partners' contribution to AMIS